Coloby/quartz_notes/quartz_content/PublicNotes/system thinking.md

 			- SOPs (fNotes)
 		- Feedback - understand & iterate ([[Pragmatism]])
 		-
+		- ?
+			- resources - other units/wholes's that impacts the sys
+			- criterias - what define sys/output effectiveness
 		- i - can replicate this system even for singular components
 			- ![[Pasted image 20241118152513.png]]
 	-